 New York City, NY USA

-Associate Professor of Hematology, University of Pavia and IRCCS S. Matteo Hospital Foundation
+Unit of Precision Hematology, IRCCS S. Matteo Hospital Foundation

 Director, Department of Medicine

 Professor of Haemato-Oncology

 Director of BMS-Celgene & King’s College London Research Programme